WarrenJin/VDSD/README.md

 ## Citation
-If you find the code helpful in your research or work, please cite the following papers.
+If you find the code helpful in your research or work, please cite the following paper.
 ```
 @article{Jin.etal.VDSD,
 title = {Downscaling Long Lead Time Daily Rainfall Ensemble Forecasts through Deep Learning},